 - Make some very brief notes at the time and write them up in detail as soon as possible. - Do not destroy your original notes - Record the date, time, place, words used by the child and how the child appeared to you - be specific.
 Record the actual words used by the child - Record statements and observable things, not your interpretations or assumptions keep it factual.

 5. Remember:

-- Contact the designated member of staff - The designated teacher may be required to make appropriate records available to other agencies
+- Contact the DSL - The DSL may be required to make appropriate records available to other agencies

 6. Relax

 Get some support for yourself